icyJoseph/bouncy-blocks/README.md

 - [x] Add more blocks on click
 - [ ] Move more logic into WASM
 - [ ] Perhaps use smaller blocks, and enable collisions between them
+- [ ] Gravity changes when power is accumulated